 To be considered for employment, applicants may be required to complete a written test depending on the selected position, and consideration will otherwise be based on the applicant’s experience, training, and education.
-At the end of 2012 there were a total of 72 vacant positions at the GBI and monthly seizures usually total over half a million dollars.

 Jobs with Sheriff’s Departments in Georgia

 County sheriff’s deputies are key to fighting crime in the many unincorporated rural enclaves in Georgia without local police departments.
 Sheriff’s deputies are vital to keeping the peace, upholding laws, and protecting personal property, and they often lend their support to state and municipal agencies.

 Fulton County sheriff’s deputies provide law enforcement services within the county in an effort to prevent crimes, preserve the peace, and secure all county buildings and public areas.
 These law enforcement professionals also process and secure inmates at the Fulton County jail, transport inmates, and serve arrest warrants.

 Candidates for sheriff’s deputy jobs in Fulton County must have a valid GA driver’s license and either two years of experience or post-secondary education equivalent to an associate’s degree.

 The protection of property and life, and the preservation of public safety and peace are the responsibilities that fall to the DeKalb County Sheriff Department.
 The application process for those interested in joining the agency includes a background check, panel review board appearance, and a medical examination.

 Sheriff’s deputies in Muscogee County serve as law enforcement officers and officers of the court, providing physical security in the courtrooms and other county buildings and serving as bailiff to the Superior Court.
 Positions are currently available for men and women 21 years of age and older who have a high level of commitment and dedication to the community.